 Where to get Hiroshi Nagai prints

-You can get “unofficial” prints from Redbubble and Society6 but there was the MAGIC STICK collab from their Spring/Summer 2018 collection (if you can find an item from it).
+You can get “unofficial” prints from Amazon, Redbubble, and Society6.
+There was the MAGIC STICK collab from their Spring/Summer 2018 collection (if you can find an item from it).
 In that, the Japanese street label tapped up Nagai to design their limited capsule collection, including tees, jackets and vinyl bags.

 (via The Vinyl Factory)